 MBA Program Fee.
-This fee applies to students enrolled in the Master of Business Administration program to assist with costs associated with conferences, meetings, food and entertainment, etc.
+This fee applies to students enrolled in the MBA program to assist with costs associated with MBA-related activities necessary for meeting student learning outcomes.

 Moving Violation Fee.
 This fee is assessed if a student violates traffic regulations, such as speed limits and stop signs.